 Once upon a time, most, if not all our perfumes were oil based.
 We had developed sophisticated methods and techniques for producing high-quality and enduring perfumes from the natural materials around us.
 Unfortunately, we have lost much of this knowledge.

-The Castor glands used to prepare this aromatic oil are purchased from Canadian trappers who are licensed by the Provincial government to cull a specific number of Beavers each year.
+The Castor glands used to prepare Castoroleum are purchased from Canadian trappers who are licensed by the Provincial government to cull a specific number of Beavers each year.
 The culling is part of a program to maintain an optimum number of beaver colonies, a healthy Beaver population and avoid conflict between animals and man.
 Beavers cannot be transported to new areas since they are HIGHLY territorial and do not take well to the proximity of other beaver clans.
 The use of illegal leg traps is banned by Canadian provincial governments.

 This is a collection of aromatic materials mentioned in the Old & New Testaments and in ancient Egyptian texts.
 I often get asked to translate biblical plant names and source the materials they mention.
 They are all here in this collection.